 Photo from Canva

 First things first, what type of move will you be making?
 Whether it's a CONUS (Continental U.S.) or an OCONUS (overseas) move, both involve planning, paperwork, and attention to detail.
 However, it's crucial to understand the differences between these two types of military moves, beyond the obvious aspect of location.

-Overseas and CONUS moves share similarities in terms of the excitement, stress, and the need for organized preparation.
+Overseas and CONUS moves share similarities in terms of the excitement and the need for organized preparation.
 In both cases, you'll be uprooting your life and starting anew in a different place.
-You'll have to sort through belongings, coordinate transportation, and notify various service providers about your change of address.
+You'll need to sort through belongings, coordinate transportation, and notify various service providers about your change of address.
 Both moves also require you to prepare mentally and emotionally for the transition.

+Photo from Canva